THOUGHT PIECE the carling team

 Brewfitt the keg dispense people has re-designed a beer dispenser into a high volume mobile hand sanitising station.
 The device has a 30L KeyKeg of Holchem sanitiser and can morph into a mobile keg dispenser again when it is no longer needed.
 Avani and Chemisphere have produced useful guides on how pubs can rejuvenate beer lines, ice machines and glass washers once they can get going again.

-There can be no live music, no DJing, no dancing, no standing at or on the bar, no quizzes, no taster glasses, perhaps plastic ‘glasses’.
+There can be no live music, no sport on TV, no DJing, no dancing, no standing at or on the bar, no quizzes, no taster glasses, perhaps plastic ‘glasses’.
 Any music will have to be soft so that people are not encouraged to talk too loudly.
 Perhaps table service only with no buffet bars.
 Even time limits on customers have been suggested.
 It is probably a mistake to rely on people’s common sense as we have had a lot of evidence of it significantly lacking on protest marches and at our beaches and beauty spots.
 So guidance (or are they rules?) is contained in a 43 page Home Office blockbuster including details of overhauling the ventilation system to keep the odd virus on the move and bike racks so that staff and customers do not have to travel by public transport.
 Opening hours may be restricted as shift patterns should alter so that staff only ever work with a small group of the same people.
 Roomy barn boozers belonging to Wetherspoon and Brewdog will be OK but cosy locals may still have difficulty getting enough punters through the door to cover the costs of opening.

 So what might your first pub visit for over three months look like?
 First you might notice a queue outside, would you be willing to wait?
 Will you have to book up which will make collecting contact data easier.
 Will you have to wear a face mask on entry and if you go to the loo?
 Will it be obligatory for your name and contact details to be logged for possible community tracing later.
 Will you be zapped to check you are not running a fever?
 Once inside there will be a hand sanitiser station, you will be ushered to a carefully separated table by a masked and gloved member of staff.
 It might be screened from others with Perspex panels.
 You might only be allowed to sit side by side rather than facing.
 Mr Fogg in London’s Mayfair will place mannequins at table places they do not want you to sit at.
 There will be a disposable pocket for your face mask.
 You might be offered pitchers of beer or perhaps a table dispense unit to limit contact with staff.